Akshaj000/amfoss-tasks/README.md

 # amfoss-tasks-
-Hi my name is Akshaj , Im from Palakkad, Kerala.
+Hi my name is Akshaj .
+Im from Palakkad, Kerala.
+Im using my github.io page for task submission.
 [Visit this website for more information on the tasks i have attempted.](https://Akshaj000.github.io) **Tasks List**|**Description**|**Status**|
 --------------|---------------|---------------